The Ann O’Hanlon Story

 From these humble beginnings, Ann Louise Rice went on to receive her Bachelor of Art degree in 1932 from the University of Kentucky, followed by graduate work at the California School of Fine Arts, now known as the San Francisco Art Institute.
 There she met her future husband, Dick O’Hanlon.

 At this time Dick was an apprentice to Diego Rivera and was assisting him on the creation of the large fresco which stands in the Art Institute to this day.
-Four years later Dick and Ann returned to Kentucky to paint their own landmark 40-foot fresco in Memorial Hall at the University.
+Four years later Dick and Ann returned to Kentucky to paint her landmark 38 x 11 foot fresco in Memorial Hall at the University.
 Each day Dick would lay out fresh plaster for Ann while she prepared the pigments for the area she would be painting.
-This fresco, one of the only true frescoes in the United States, captures the pictorial history of Kentucky, and is still considered one of the most important works of art in the state.
+This fresco, the largest painted by a woman in the United States, captures the pictorial and controversial history of Kentucky, and is still considered one of the most important works of art in the state.

 Kentucky Mural (detail)